barbazul/1kfa/mod_guide_player.md

 with healing magic.

 That the healing powers are *external* is important.
-Seek Help is a move where players explore how their characters have limits and cannot do everything on their own.
+Seek Help is a move where players acknowledge their characters' limits and cannot do everything on their own.

 When you spend a day healing: